orchardup/python-orchard/README.md

 Orchard Python client
 =====================

-This package provides both a command-line and Python client for [Orchard].
-Both provide functionality for managing Orchard apps under an account and for interacting with an individual app's Docker instance using [docker-py].
+This package provides Python bindings for [Orchard], letting you manage Docker hosts for a particular account and interact with an individual host using [docker-py].

 Install
 -------